 The women who had come with him from Galilee followed and saw the tomb and how his body was laid; then they returned and prepared spices and ointments.
 On the Sabbath, they rested according to the commandment.
 (Luke 23:55-56)

-According to Scriptures, they also prepared spices and ointments on Abib 15.
+According to Scriptures, they also prepared spices and ointments on Abib 15 (Thu/Fri).
 Therefore this day could not be a Sabbath.
-Then Scriptures also point out that the next day, Abib 16, was a weekly Sabbath day on which the women rested.
+Then Scriptures also point out that the next day, Abib 16, was a weekly Sabbath day (Fri/Sat) on which the women rested.

-Therefore, the scriptural evidence provided by the Hebrew text clearly supports the High Sabbath day of Abib 14, Passover Day, the day when Yahushua and his disciples ate the Passover meal.
-It then follows that Abib 15 could not be a High Sabbath because of the sequence of events requiring laborious work.
+Therefore, the scriptural evidence provided by the Hebrew and Greek texts clearly support the High Sabbath day of Abib 14, Passover Day, the day when Yahushua and his disciples ate the Passover meal.
+It then follows that Abib 15 could not be a High Sabbath because of the course of events requiring laborious work.

 Scriptures Confirm Correct Passover

-The following is the final sequence from the Hebrew text, which demonstrates the Passover practice of Yahushua the messiah and proceeds to confirm the validity that Abib 14 is a High Sabbath:
+The following is the final sequence from the Hebrew and Greek texts, which demonstrate the Passover practice of Yahushua the messiah and proceed to confirm the validity that Abib 14 is a High Sabbath:

 • Abib 14.
 Wednesday night after sunset.
 The Festival of Passover and Unleavened Bread.
-First day of Unleavened Bread.
-Yahushua and his disciples ate the Passover meal.
+On this first day of Unleavened Bread, Yahushua and his disciples ate the Passover meal.
 High Sabbath.

 • Abib 14.
-Thursday afternoon.
-Passover day and still the first day of Unleavened Bread.
-About 5:45 PM.
-Joseph of Arimathea placed Yahushua’s body in the grave and sealed the tomb by rolling a stone over the entrance.
+During late Thursday afternoon, Passover day and still the first day of Unleavened Bread, Joseph of Arimathea and Nicodemus placed Yahushua’s body in the grave and sealed the tomb by rolling a stone over the entrance.
 Yahushua’s burial is final and official.
 High Sabbath.

 • Abib 14.
-At about 5:45 PM, the women observed the burial process.
+The women observed the burial process.
+High Sabbath.

 • Abib 15.
-At about 6:30 PM, Thursday night after sunset, the women arrived home and prepared their meal for the second day of the Festival of Unleavened Bread.
+After sunset, Thursday night, the women arrived home and prepared their meal for the second day of the Festival of Unleavened Bread.
+They prepare some aromatics.
 Not a High Sabbath.

 • Abib 15.
 Friday morning after sunrise.
 Jews ask for guards to be placed at the tomb.
-Preparation day for the weekly Sabbath.
+A preparation day for the weekly Sabbath.
 Not a High Sabbath.

 • Abib 15.
-During the daytime of Friday, the women prepare spices and aromatics.
-The women did not know that Yahushua’s body had already been anointed the previous night.
+During the daytime of Friday, the women prepare the available spices and aromatics.
 This day is a preparation day for the weekly Sabbath.
 Not a High Sabbath.

 • Abib 16.
 Friday night to Saturday night.
 Weekly Sabbath observed.